For Discussion: New P&G Ad Takes On The Racial Profiling Black Men Face Everyday [Video]

 New P&G Ad Digs Into Harsh Racial Biases

-P&G — the corporation behind such goods as Tide, Pampers and Febreze — is taking a dive into race topics with their new ad “The Look.”
+P&G — the corporation behind such goods as Tide, Pampers and Febreze — is taking another dive into racial topics with their new ad “The Look.”

 The ad was previewed at the Cannes Lions festival and went live on their dedicated site last week.
 It focuses on the biases that Black men are faced with on a daily basis, from nervous looks to over-surveillance in retail stores.